Chiclayo: Mochica culture

 The Moche civilization began between the 1st and 7th centuries AD, occupying a territory that spanned much of what is now the northern coast of Peru, encompassing what is today the coastal area of the departments of Ancash, Lambayeque and La Libertad.
 This civilization developed a broad knowledge of hydraulic engineering: its people constructed canals to create an irrigation system in order to support agriculture.
 They produced surpluses, which supported population density and a strong economy for development.
 The culture was characterized by intensive use of copper in the manufacture of ornamental objects, tools and weapons.
+The Moche civilization was one of the largest and most influential in Peru, and ruins and archeological sites of the Moche, especially the Lord of Sipán, became large tourist destinations.

 During the Moche times, Pampa Grande, near Chiclayo, was a major regional capital.

 The Mochicans produced ceramics with elaborate designs, representing religious themes, humans, animals, and scenes of ceremonies and myths reflecting their perception of the world.
 They were famous for huaco-portraits, which are preserved in museums around the country, highlighting amazing expressiveness, perfection, and realism.
 The civilization disappeared as a result of disasters caused by El Niño.